noahehall/multicloud/providers/aws/services/securityIdentityCompliance/iam-sts.md

   - access key id: identifies the temporary credentials
   - secret: signs api calls
   - session/security token: passed to the destination service for it to valdate the request
+- use cases
+  - identity federation: manage your users in an external system outside AWS and grant them access to perform AWS tasks and access your AWS resources
+  - cross account access: Using roles and cross-account access, you can define user identities in one account and use those identities to access AWS resources in other accounts that belong to your organization.
+  - roles for ec2: provide temporary security credentials to your instances when you launch them.
+    - available to all applications that run on the instance,

 ### AssumeRole